myphysicslabathome/Thermo-EMF-vs.-Temperature-Curve-using-ExpEYES/README.md

 - Heartfelt thanks to Dr. Jithin B.P. from CSpark Research for his invaluable assistance and support.
 His expertise and guidance were instrumental in the successful completion of this project.
 Dr. Jithin, your unwavering help and dedication are deeply appreciated.

-- Wholehearted thanks to the entire IUAC team for developing the device and conducting the training program.
+- Wholehearted thanks to the entire Inter-University Accelerator Centre (IUAC), New Delhi, India team especially Er.
+V.V.V.
+Satyanarayana, Mr. Abhijit Sarkar, and Dr. Ajith Kumar B. P. for developing the device and conducting the training program.

 ## License
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).